Brecon, Radnor and Cwm Tawe

 Brecon, Radnor and Cwm Tawe (Aberhonddu, Maesyfed a Chwm Tawe) is a constituency of the House of Commons in the UK Parliament, first contested at the 2024 general election, following the 2023 review of Westminster constituencies.
 The current MP is David Chadwick of the Liberal Democrats.

-The constituency name refers to the historic counties of Breconshire and Radnorshire as well as the Swansea Valley, known as Cwm Tawe in Welsh.
+The constituency name refers to the historic counties of Breconshire and Radnorshire as well as the Swansea Valley, known as Cwm Tawe /cy/ in Welsh.

 Boundaries

 The seat covers the large rural areas of the historic counties of Brecknockshire and Radnorshire (currently administered as part of the unitary authority of Powys) which had previously formed the abolished Brecon and Radnorshire constituency, as well as the town of Pontardawe in Neath Port Talbot County Borough which had previously been part of the abolished Neath constituency.

 Under the 2023 review, the constituency was defined as being composed of the following, as they existed on 1 December 2020: